Katman08/azure-fedramp-dump/README.md

 - Logical Access Revocation
 - Screen Lock Obfuscation Settings

+### Access & Session Controls
+- SSH MFA Enforcement
+- SSH Alerts to Teams
+- VM OS Auth on Unlock

+### Log Analytics and RBAC
+- Log Analytics Retention Settings
+- Workspace RBAC
+- Credential Distribution Audit Events
+- CIS L1 Initiative Assignment
+- WAF Diagnostic Settings
+- Recent FIM Alerts
+- ARM Template Configuration Orchestration
+- Log Analytics Purge Users
+- Resource Groups and System Load

 ## 2 (a).
 Required Microsoft Graph API Permissions

 For the script to function correctly, your Azure AD application must have the following Microsoft Graph API permissions (Application permissions):

+- `Policy.Read.All`
+- `Directory.Read.All`
+- `IdentityRiskyUser.Read.All`
-- Policy.Read.All
+- `IdentityRiskEvent.Read.All`
-- Directory.Read.All
+- `DeviceManagementConfiguration.Read.All`
-- IdentityRiskyUser.Read.All
+- `DeviceManagementManagedDevices.Read.All`
-- IdentityRiskEvent.Read.All
+- `RoleManagement.Read.Directory`
-- DeviceManagementConfiguration.Read.All
+- `User.Read.All`
-- DeviceManagementManagedDevices.Read.All
+- `Group.Read.All`
-- RoleManagement.Read.Directory
+- `AuditLog.Read.All`
-- User.Read.All
+- `SecurityEvents.Read.All`
-- Group.Read.All
+- `SecurityIncident.Read.All`
-- AuditLog.Read.All
+- `AccessReview.Read.All`
-- SecurityEvents.Read.All
+- `PrivilegedAccess.Read.AzureAD`
-- SecurityIncident.Read.All
+- `LifecycleWorkflows.Read.All`

 All of the above must be added as **Application** permissions (not Delegated), and you must grant admin consent in the Azure portal after adding them.